Teenage Bus Bandits Spark Security Fears in East London

-Less than four hours later, the same teenagers returned to the depot and managed to start a double-decker bus within 20 seconds, only to crash into the garage’s perimeter fence before they could reach the road.
+Less than four hours later, the boys were back.
+This time, they started a double-decker bus in just 20 seconds.
+Their reckless spree ended with a crash into the depot’s perimeter fence before they could hit the road.

-District Judge Talwinder Buttar at Stratford Youth Court called the incident “quite concerning”, noting that “two 13-year-old boys were able to start and drive a bus through London” with apparent ease.
+District Judge Talwinder Buttar told Stratford Youth Court: “It is quite concerning that two 13-year-old boys were able to start and drive a bus through London with such ease.”

-One of the boys has already admitted taking a vehicle without consent, driving without insurance, and driving without a licence, and will be sentenced at Bexley Youth Court in October.
-The second boy pleaded guilty to two counts of aggravated vehicle taking, as well as driving without insurance or a licence.
+One boy has admitted to taking a vehicle without consent, driving without insurance, and without a licence.
+His sentencing is set for October at 1 Youth Court.
+The other pleaded guilty to two counts of aggravated vehicle taking, plus driving without insurance or a licence.

-Prosecutor Elizabeth Ajayi said CCTV suggested the boys used a small device to start the buses, although one claimed they simply pressed the ignition button.
+Prosecutor Elizabeth Ajayi revealed CCTV showed the boys may have used a small device to start the buses.
+However, one teen claimed they merely pressed the ignition button.

-The second boy was sentenced to a 12-month referral order with rehabilitation and education sessions, banned from driving for two years, and prohibited from contacting his co-defendant.
-His mother was ordered to pay £85 costs and a £26 surcharge.
+The second boy received a 12-month referral order including rehabilitation and education sessions, a two-year driving ban, and is barred from contacting his partner-in-crime.
+His mother was slapped with £85 in costs and a £26 surcharge.

-“We take safety and security across our network extremely seriously.
-We are working with the operator to ensure that all appropriate security measures are in place to prevent an incident such as this from happening again.”
+Rosie Trew, TfL’s Head of Bus Service Delivery, said: “We take safety and security across our network extremely seriously.
+We are working with the operator to ensure all appropriate security measures are in place to prevent an incident such as this from happening again.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.